 Performer asked personal and humiliating questions on stage

-Court documents allege the performer asked Billington “deeply personal and humiliating questions”, such as, his marital status.
+Court documents allege the performer asked Billington “deeply personal and humiliating questions”, for example, his marital status.

-He returned to the stage where he was required to dance and sing.
+He subsequently returned to the stage where he was required to dance and sing.

 Worker experiences panic attacks and agoraphobia

-He is asking the County Court to award him $800,000 special damages for lost past and future income.
+He is therefore asking the County Court to award him $800,000 special damages for lost past and also future income.